statamic/v2-docs/content/collections/docs/users.md

 ### The Password

 Creating a user by hand will involve a plain text password.
 Have no fear, however!
-As soon as you log in, it will be encrypted and hashed and as secure as any DB driven auth system you've ever seen.
+As soon as you log in, it will be encrypted and hashed and as secure as any DB driven auth system you've ever seen (you can log in by visiting `/cp`).

 ## Permissions

-Statamic has a whole [Permissions and Roles][permission] system letting you create and configure some pretty granular controls over who can see and do what in the Control Panel.
+Statamic has a whole [Permissions and Roles][permission] system letting you create and configure some pretty granular controls over who can see and do what in the Control Patanel.

 You can bypass all that by setting `super: true`.
 You'll have access to everything.
 And as the developer of a new Statamic site, that's probably what you want.